-As of June 30, 2020, the Authority accrual for compensated absences amounts to \$1,647,177 which represents the Authority's commitment to fund such compensated absences for future operations.
-Of this amount, the Authority estimates that approximately \$98,831 are due during the next fiscal year.
+As of June 30, 2022, the Authority accrual for compensated absences amounts to \$1,530,805 which represents the Authority's commitment to fund such compensated absences for future operations.
+Of this amount, the Authority estimates that approximately \$66,667 are due during the next fiscal year.

-(P) ACCRUAL FOR LEGAL CLAIMS
+(Q) ACCRUAL FOR LEGAL CLAIMS

 The estimated amount of the liability for legal claim is recorded, on the accompanying statement of net position, based on the Authority's evaluation of the probability of an unfavorable outcome in the litigation of such legal claims.
-The Authority consulted with legal counsel to determine whether an unfavorable outcome is probable.
+The Authority consulted with legal counsel to determine whether unfavorable outcomes are probable.
 Because of uncertainties inherent in the estimation process, management's estimate of the liability for legal claims may change in the near term.

-(Q) NET POSITION CLASSIFICATION
+(R) NET POSITION CLASSIFICATION